jackarnold84/fantasy-forecaster/README.md

 # Fantasy Forecaster
-## Version 2

-Predict ESPN fantasy league outcomes by simulation
+Predict ESPN fantasy league outcomes by simulation.
+Fetches player/leauge data from ESPN, uses a model to grade teams, and predicts the outcome of the league via simulation.
+Backend designed to be hosted on AWS for automated updates, and UI hosted on github pages.

 https://jackarnold84.github.io/fantasy-forecaster/